roadwarriorslive/Pipulate/README.rst

 There is some flexibility in the API and ability to assign column labels from row 1, allowing you to adapt to your style.
 Here are some variations::

+    cl, df = pipulate.pull('Sheet1', rows='A1:J5')                # Most common usage
-    cl, df = pipulate.pull(tab=0, rows='A1:J5', columns=True)  # Row 1 is column labels
+    cl, df = pipulate.pull('Sheet1', rows='A1:J5', columns=True)  # Turn row 1 into column labels
+    cl, df = pipulate.pull(tab=0, rows='A1:J5')                   # Address tab by index
-    cl, df = pipulate.pull('Sheet1', rows='A1:J5')             # Name the sheet with a string
+    cl, df = pipulate.pull(0, rows='A1:J5')                   	  # Address tab by index, no label
+    cl, df = pipulate.pull(0, rows='A1:J')                   	  # Automatically figure out number of rows
-    cl, df = pipulate.pull(0, rows=(1,5), cols=('A','J'))      # Use rows and Ax column style
+    cl, df = pipulate.pull(0, rows=(1,5), cols=('A','J'))         # Use the rows=, cols= interface
+    cl, df = pipulate.pull(0, (1,5), ('A','J'))        			  # Use row, col interface, no labels
-    cl, df = pipulate.pull(0, (1,5), (1,10))                   # Use row and column indexes
+    cl, df = pipulate.pull(0, (1,5), (1,10))                      # Use row, col with numeric column index
     cl, df = pipulate.pull(2, rows='A1:J5')                       # Work on the 3rd tab.
     cl, df = pipulate.pull(wksht, rows='A1:J5')                   # Use GSpread Worksheet object

-As you can see, using argument labels is optional.
+Using argument labels is optional.
 The exact string-name, 0-based numerical index or a GSpread Worksheet object-type must be in the first position.
 The 2nd position is the "rows" value, which may either be an Excel-like range or a row-range.
 If a row-range then you must also have a col-range in position 3 (or label the argument "cols").
 The details of how you do it will vary with your project.
 It is often useful to name your tabs so you can do different manipulations to different tabs without worrying about changing their order in the spreadsheet Web user interface.

 If you don't give any column labels, Pipulate will assign them automatically using the Excel-like letter-labels for columns.
 If you want to name your